zcei/standard-readme/README.md

 ## API

-*We need some more input for this.
-Too many flavours out there*
+We need some more input for this.
+Consider sharing your opinion in [this issue](https://github.com/zcei/standard-readme/issues/3).

 ## Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](https://github.com/zcei/standard-readme/issues/new).
 But before doing anything, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guidelines.